-Moll nuisance?
-These are the most important symptoms
+Moles nuisance?
+These are the main symptoms

-What in particular should you not do?
+What should you especially not do?

 What can you do?

-There are some simple ways to fight moles.
-For example, you can put a glass jar or a glass bottle in the molehill with the opening facing upwards.
-The wind will then blow along the opening, making a very unpleasant sound for the mole and it will leave the area.
-You can also use mole clamps for a more drastic approach where the mole is killed.
-You can also use a fighter who will then be able to fight the moles professionally.
+There are some simple means of controlling moles.
+For example, you can place a glass jar or glass bottle in the molehill with the opening facing up.
+The wind will then blow past the opening, creating a very unpleasant sound for the mole and he will leave the area.
+Alternatively, for a more drastic approach, you can use mole clips where the mole is killed.
+You can also hire an exterminator who can then professionally control the moles.
 They also have the right knowledge about moles.

-Controling moles?
+Controlling moles?
 Follow these 5 tips:

 - You can make your garden as attractive as possible to the natural above-ground enemy of moles, such as foxes, herons, owls and storks.